Delicate AWOL: Relocation and split

 In 2003, Delicate AWOL relocated from London to the village of Huntly (in Aberdeenshire, Scotland).
 This was apparently an attempt to escape urban pressures, to liberate their musical creativity (including Version's burgeoning career as a sound engineer and producer) and to get more involved in both community activity and the band's other love - visual art.

 In fact, the move led to the slow disintegration of the band.
 While maintaining her links with Delicate AWOL, Jo Wright had already left the active lineup: she was shortly followed by bass player Donnelly.
 In 2005 the Page brothers also left the band and returned to London.
 Donelly was replaced for a while by the Aberdeen-based Philip Johnston (who also doubled on flute and saxophone).

-A final version of Delicate AWOL performed at the Tunnels club in Aberdeen on 10 April 2005, with a line-up of Ross, Version, Neil Scollay (drums), Danny Ashton (guitar), Kate Mutsaers and Martha Buckingham (vocals) The same lineup (plus Marian Nagahiro) performed at Forgue Kirk near Huntly on 30 April 2005.
-Ross and Version quietly dissolved Delicate AWOL shortly afterwards, having found that their new compositions were unsuited to the restrictions of a settled band.
+A final version of Delicate AWOL performed at the Tunnels club in Aberdeen on April 10, 2005, with the line-up: Ross, Version, Neil Scollay (drums), Danny Ashton (guitar), Kate Mutsaers and Martha Buckingham (vocals).
+This line-up and guest Marian Nagahiro performed at Forgue Kirk in Huntly on 30 April 2005.

+Ross and Version quietly dissolved Delicate AWOL shortly after their last performance, having found that their new compositions were unsuited to the restrictions of a settled band.

 Post-split activities

 Ross and Version continued to work together for a few years as the avant-folk/experimental duo Tells before going their separate ways.
 Songs originally conceived for the third Delicate AWOL album appeared on Tells' lone 2006 album Hope Your Wounds Heal.
-While still with Tells, Caroline Ross contributed to two tracks on Susumu Yokota's 2005 album Distant Sounds of Summer as well as recording a collaboration album with Rothko called A Place Between (credited to Rothko/Caroline Ross).
+While still with Tells, Caroline Ross contributed to two tracks on Susumu Yokota's 2005 album Distant Sounds of Summer as well as recording a collaboration album with Rothko called A Place Between which is credited to Rothko and Caroline Ross.

 Jim Version - reverting to his original surname of Brooks - would subsequently relocate to Cheltenham, where he remained involved in art and music.
 Returning to London and the south-east, Ross joined the live band of experimental folk musician Woodpecker Wooliams in 2009, singing and playing flute, glockenspiel, omnichord, cheese-grater and other instrument and items.

 Regarding the other former members of Delicate AWOL, Michael Donelly would return to London and continue as part of the second and third lineups of Rothko, while Tom and Ben Page would form the improvising instrumental duo Rocketnumbernine (working both solo and with artists such as Neneh Cherry).
 Under her married name of Downs, Jo Wright went on to work with The Sweet Believers and assorted jazz orchestras.

+Former French drummer Yann Faurie played, toured and recorded with power pop band EL ROYCE for 10 years, and is now playing and composing in the duo Mechuta.